 Recycled Water Strategic Plan

-The South Tahoe Public Utility District is developing a Recycled Water Strategic Plan to determine the most cost-effective, innovative, and environmentally conscious way to manage recycled water in the future.
-This Plan is being developed and involves opportunities for customers, agency partners, and the public to provide input.
-To receive email alerts on upcoming public meetings and project updates, send an email to recycledwater@stpud.us.
+The South Tahoe Public Utility District developed a Recycled Water Strategic Plan to determine the most cost-effective, innovative, and environmentally conscious way to manage recycled water in the future.

 Background

 The District collects, treats, and recycles wastewater from the South Lake Tahoe region.
-An average of 3.9 million gallons per day of recycled water is pumped 26 miles to Alpine County.
+An average of 3.9 million gallons per day of recycled water is pumped 26 miles to the District's Diamond Valley Ranch, in Markleeville.
 Recycled water is stored in Harvey Place Reservoir and released in summer months to be used by ranchers and the District for irrigation.

 The District began exporting recycled water to Alpine County in 1967 to comply with state and federal laws such as the Porter-Cologne Act and Public law 96-551.
 This requirement is unique to the Tahoe region and requires an enormous amount of energy to pump recycled water over mountain passes.